-I am a mother who has been blessed with two children Collins who is 9 and Calloway who is 5.
+I am a mother who has been blessed with two children Collins who is11 and Calloway who is 6.
 Collins is a miniature me in so many ways.
 It has been, and will be, both a delightful and painful experience to watch her grow and learn in this world.
 I wish so badly that she could see herself through my eyes.
 She is the reason that I offer myself more grace.
-You will hear her voice in my words because she is teaching me about myself and why I am the way I am more than anyone else in my life.
-Calloway looks just like his daddy, but oh how we share the second child characteristics.
-He loves to make people laugh.
-He loves to connect with his people.
-He is shy, he is charismatic, and he is all boy.
-You will hear his voice in my words because he reminds me to slow down and enjoy life, to fill it with things that make me happy, and to keep working until I get things right (unless I get tired…then he is teaching me to rest) We also love two dogs, Gus and Ralphie they are big dogs that think they are little dogs.

 God knew from the beginning that I would need a circle of friends stronger than most.
-Throughout my 35 years he has placed in my path, an irreplaceable group of women.
-They have all at different times pushed me, held me, corrected me, sat with me, held space for me, encouraged me, loved me and given me a sense of belonging in the world even on my darkest days.
-You will hear their voices and the wisdom I have gained from them in my words because they inspire me.
+Throughout my 36 years he has placed in my path, an irreplaceable group of women.
+They have all, at different times, pushed me, held me, corrected me, sat with me, held space for me, encouraged me, loved me and given me a sense of belonging in the world even on my darkest days.

 By day I get to be an elementary school counselor.
-I say by day, but really it bleeds into night.
+I say by day, but really it bleeds into the night.
 I often times have people tell me they could not do what I do.
 They could not work with kids all day long or they could not deal with the sadness that comes with some of the stories I hear.
 However, what they do not understand is that I cannot believe I get to do my job.
-To get to go to work each day and spend time with the next generation is gift.
+To get to go to work each day and spend time with the next generation is a gift.
 Each day I am teaching them, but if they only knew how they were teaching me.
-You will hear their voices in my words because they remind me to play, to forgive easily, to dream, to be teachable and to find pleasure in the small things!